-During the ordinary course of business, there are many transactions and calculations for which the ultimate tax determination is uncertain.
+During the ordinary course of business, there can be many transactions and calculations for which the ultimate tax determination is uncertain.
 As a result, we recognize tax liabilities based on estimates of whether additional taxes and interest will be due.
-These tax liabilities are recognized when, despite our belief that our tax positions are supportable, we believe that certain positions are likely to be challenged and may not be fully sustained upon review by tax authorities.
+These tax liabilities are recognized when, despite our belief that our tax positions are supportable, we believe that certain positions are likely to be challenged and may not be fully sustainable upon review by tax authorities.
 We believe that our accruals for tax liabilities are adequate for all open audit years based on our assessment of many factors including past experience and interpretations of tax law.
 This assessment relies on estimates and assumptions and may involve a series of complex judgments about future events.
-To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences will impact income tax expense in the period in which such determination is made.